openframeworks/ofSite/_tutorials/03_graphics/opengl.markdown

 openFrameworks has convenience methods that will allow you to transform and alter your drawing in the same way that you’ve seen in Processing.
 We’ll jump right into how those methods are structured.
 To push a new set of matrices onto the stack, or pop a matrix off the stack, use the following:

-void ofPushMatrix() - Saves the current coordinate system to the matrix stack, making it available for use.
+ofPushMatrix() - Saves the current coordinate system to the matrix stack, making it available for use.

-void ofPopMatrix() - Removes the current coordinate system from the matrix stack, removing all of its transformations from any future drawings.
+ofPopMatrix() - Removes the current coordinate system from the matrix stack, removing all of its transformations from any future drawings.

 ~~~~{.cpp}